How to Buy in Bulk: Ultimate Guide

 - Fabric softener

 A new home is like a fresh canvas, and moving gives you a chance to envision different storage and layout options before everything is set up.
-Additionally, it is much easier to see how much space you actually have before your home is filled with your personal belongings.
+It is also easier to see how many new space opportunities you have before your home is filled with your personal belongings.

-While you decide where your bed frame is going to go, you can designate certain spaces for any bulk items you plan to buy.
 If you have an extra closet, or even a large shelf available, you can plan for it to hold some of your bulk items.
-In setting this space aside, you can organize your belongings around your bulk items, ensuring that every item has a home.
+Setting this space aside allows you to organize your belongings around your bulk items, ensuring that everything has a home.

-When you have a small household.
 It is easy to figure out how to buy in bulk for a family of four or more.
-Larger households tend to go through household items and food more quickly, so choosing to buy in bulk can save you multiple trips to the store.
-For households of three or less, you need to look more closely at your lifestyle, because buying in bulk could cost you more money over time if you aren’t shopping smart.
+Larger households tend to go through household items and food more quickly, so buying in bulk can save multiple trips to the store.
+For households of three or less, you may need to look more closely at your lifestyle because buying in bulk could cost you more money over time if you aren’t shopping smart.

 The same goes for when you plan to travel.
 It might be tempting to stock up for your return, but it is best to wait until you get back from your trip to buy in bulk.
 Preparing for your trip will keep you busy enough without worrying about wasting food or unpacking your bulk items.

 As you become more comfortable with the best ways to buy in bulk, you will find yourself gravitating toward the right types of bulk items.
 Foods and supplies that have long shelf lives, and are generally cheaper per unit, are great items to buy in bulk.
-Here are a few examples of the types of things you should regularly buy in bulk:
+Here are a few examples of the things people most often buy in bulk: